How It Works

 Accuracy and Limitations

 The numerical integration uses 1000 midpoint steps across the redshift range, achieving accuracy better than 0.01% for any z up to 20.
-The larger source of error is uncertainty in the cosmological parameters: this calculator uses Omega_m = 0.315 and Omega_Lambda = 0.685 from Planck 2018.
-Changing Omega_m by 0.01 alters comoving distances at z = 10 by roughly 0.5%, which is negligible for most purposes.
-For z much less than 0.1, peculiar velocities of 200-500 km/s from local gravitational interactions can exceed the Hubble flow signal, making individual galaxy distances unreliable regardless of the formula used.
-For context on the extreme physics operating at similar cosmic scales, the black hole temperature calculator covers Hawking radiation timescales that dwarf even lookback times.
+The larger error source is cosmological parameter uncertainty, this calculator uses Omega_m = 0.315 and Omega_Lambda = 0.685 from Planck 2018; changing Omega_m by 0.01 alters comoving distances at z = 10 by roughly 0.5%, negligible for most purposes.
+For z much less than 0.1, peculiar velocities of 200-500 km/s from local gravitational interactions can exceed the Hubble flow signal, making individual galaxy distances unreliable regardless of formula.
+The Planck 2018 cosmological parameters paper documents the baseline values used here and the uncertainty ranges behind the SH0ES tension.

-The most persistent error in popular explanations of Hubble's law is describing distant galaxies as flying away from us.
+The most persistent error in popular explanations of Hubble's law describes distant galaxies as flying away from us.
 They are not.
-Recession velocity in Hubble's law is a coordinate velocity arising from metric expansion.
-No galaxy is passing any other galaxy at superluminal speed in any local reference frame.
-Special relativity's speed limit applies to local relative velocities measured by co-located observers, not to the growth of proper distances between widely separated comoving points.
-A galaxy at z = 2 with a recession velocity of 2.4c is not doing anything that any observer can measure locally as faster than light.
-The superluminal flag in this calculator is therefore a feature of interest, not an alarm, and the explanatory note that appears is the most important text on the page for building correct physical intuition about cosmic expansion.
+Recession velocity is a coordinate velocity arising from metric expansion, no galaxy is passing any other galaxy at superluminal speed in any local reference frame.
+Special relativity's speed limit applies to local relative velocities measured by co-located observers, not to the growth of proper distances between widely separated comoving points, so a galaxy at z = 2 with a recession velocity of 2.4c is not doing anything any local observer can measure as faster than light.
+The superluminal flag this calculator shows is a feature of interest, not an alarm.
+Our Universe Expansion Calculator models the full expansion history from the Big Bang to today, where the apparent acceleration of distant objects follows directly from metric expansion rather than any change in their velocity through space.

 Frequently Asked Questions